 The need for accounting professionals is expected to increase 6% through 2028, according to the U.S. Bureau of Labor Statistics.
 The median annual wage for accountants and auditors was $71,550 in May 2019.
 The lowest 10 percent earned less than $44,480, and the highest 10 percent earned more than $124,450.
 The growth of accountant and auditor jobs is due to an increase in changing financial laws and regulations and increased scrutiny for companies and their finances.

-Accounting principles provide an important foundation for careers in finance, economics, auditing and administration within both the public and private sectors.
+Accounting principles provide an important foundation for careers in finance, economics, auditing, and administration within both the public and private sectors.
 There are a number of accounting jobs that you can pursue upon graduation, including budget analyst, controller, financial manager, public accountant and purchasing agent.
 Read more about our Top 7 Accounting Careers.

 Perspective on the BAcc

 Careers in accounting help to ensure that the nation’s firms are run efficiently; accounting records relating to expenditures, receipts, accounts payable and receivable are kept accurately; and compliance with local, state and federal guidelines is maintained.
 In small companies, accountants may be responsible for a wide range of functions, while larger companies may have individualized departments for specialty areas.

 For complete curriculum and course descriptions, download a program overview.

 Ottawa University offers fully online courses for our Bachelor of Arts in Accounting program.
 We make it easy for you to transfer credits in order to help keep tuition costs down.
 We also conveniently offer courses in accelerated 8-week terms so you can earn your degree in no time.
 When you study online with Ottawa University, your campus is wherever you need it to be!
 No matter where you want to study, you will benefit from the career opportunities afforded with an online degree from Ottawa University.